Azure/azure-powershell/src/Cdn/docs/New-AzCdnUrlSigningActionObject.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-`PARAMETERNAMEOVERRIDE <IUrlSigningParamIdentifier[]>`: Defines which query string parameters in the url to be considered for expires, key id etc. .
+PARAMETERNAMEOVERRIDE <IUrlSigningParamIdentifier[]>: Defines which query string parameters in the url to be considered for expires, key id etc. .
-  - `ParamIndicator <ParamIndicator>`: Indicates the purpose of the parameter
+  - `ParamIndicator <String>`: Indicates the purpose of the parameter
   - `ParamName <String>`: Parameter name

 ## RELATED LINKS